cies/resume/README.md

 Except the horizonal lines and bullets everything is made of text.
 It uses hyper-refs where applicable, all in dark blue so 'print safe'.

-It only relies on is open source and is readily available in recent versions of Ubuntu.
+It only relies on open source stuff.